Courses

 As we’ve discussed, sustainability goes beyond environmentalism, interesting in multiple facets of our society and humanity.
 Yet, the environmental side of sustainability is both important and a hot topic right now.
 As a result, many organizations are creating sustainability plans to help guide them in the long term.

 A good sustainability plan considers intersecting aspects, such as finances, community impact, and the organization as a whole.
-And a good sustainability plan shows stakeholders that your organization is one with staying power and is worth investing in.
+A good sustainability plan shows stakeholders that your organization is one with staying power and is worth investing in.

 While this article and webinar are focused on sustainability plans for NGOs, the fundamentals can apply to any sector.
 Consider drafting a sustainability plan for your own organization.